gyro5/checklist-app/README.md

-# An experimental Android app to store checklist
+# Checklist

-Checklist is an app that lets you create and store checklists.
+Checklist is an Android app that lets you create and store checklists.
 It is made as the final project for the [CS50x online course](https://cs50.harvard.edu) offered by Harvard University.

 ## Features